Nico Hoerner Preview, Player Props: Cubs vs. Braves

-Nico Hoerner -- with a slugging percentage of .314 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the Atlanta Braves, with Darius Vines on the mound, on September 27 at 7:20 PM ET.
+On Thursday, Nico Hoerner (.278 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
+First pitch is at 7:20 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+In his last game he had a hitless showing (0-for-5) against the Braves.

 Sportsbook Promo Codes